Skip links

 in

-Nobel Prize in Physics to Alain Aspect, John Clauser and Anton Zeilinger, for their groundbreaking experiments on entangled quantum states, in which two subatomic particles behave as a single unit even when separated.
-The implications are far-reaching in areas such as secure information transfer, quantum
+The Nobel Prize in Physics was awarded to Alain Aspect, John Clauser, and Anton Zeilinger for their groundbreaking experiments on entangled quantum states, in which two subatomic particles behave as a single unit even when separated.
+The implications are far-reaching in areas such as secure

 February 8, 2022